HenryZhangxiao/Robert-Phi-3-Mini/README.md

 ### inference.py <a name="inference"></a>
 We wrap the base model with our LoRA adapter and prompt the model

-We run inferencing with temperature=0.7 and top_p=0.9 so our results are somewhat unpredictable and but not completely random or deterministic
+We run inferencing with temperature=0.7 and top_p=0.9 so our results are somewhat unpredictable but not completely random or deterministic

 <br></br>